The Board’s overriding objective is to ensure that the Group delivers long-term value for its shareholders.

 The Group’s risk and controls framework covers all material risks and controls including those of an operational, financial, and compliance nature.
 Internal control procedures consist, inter alia, of formal delegations of expenditure authority by the Board to executive management, and controls relating to key stages of transactions including supplier approval, contract signature, and payment release.

+Board meetings are scheduled to occur at least four times every year, with additional meetings scheduled as required for the Company’s business.
 The Directors consider that the frequency of Board meetings and level of detail presented to the Board for its consideration in relation to the operations of the Group provide an appropriate process to identify, evaluate and manage significant risks relevant to its operations on a continuous basis, and this process is considered to be in accordance with the revised guidance on internal control published in October 2005 (‘Turnbull Guidance’).

 The Company places considerable importance on communication with shareholders and engages them on a wide range of issues.